BY-LAWS OF THE

 3.04a.
 The current President and the immediate four past Presidents of the Corporation shall be members of the Board of Directors.

-The Directors shall elect a chairman and vice chairman from among them by majority vote of the entire Board.
-The vice chairman will take on the role of the chairman in her/his absence.
+The Directors shall elect a chairman and co-chair from among them by majority vote of the entire Board.
+The co-chair will take on the role of the chairman in her/his absence.

-3.05 Vacancies: Any vacancy occurring in the Board of Directors and any directorship to be filled by reason of an increase in the number of Directors or for other reasons, may be filled from the officership by a majority of the members.
+3.05 Vacancies: Any vacancy occurring in the Board of Directors and any directorship to be filled by reason of an increase in the number of Directors or for other reasons, may be filled from the Executive Officers by a majority vote of the Executive Officers and Board of Directors.
 A Director elected to fill a vacancy shall serve for the unexpired term of the predecessor in the office.

 3.06 Removal of Board of Director: A Director may be removed with due cause by a majority of the members.
 Due cause shall be determined by a hearing after adequate notice is given.